muchukotavijay/codechallenge/README.md

-# Code challenge
+# mi9code challenge

-Code challenge accepts the request as json format and responds with filtered response
+mi9 code challenge accepts the request as json format and responds with filtered response

 # Usage